ericellb/Lightning-Link/readme.md

-# Lightning URL
+# Lightning Link

 > Scalable URL Shortener written in TypeScript / Express with React frontend.
 Live Version @ http://ltng.xyz/

-The goal of Lightning URL is to design a highly scalable URL shortener that does not have collisions when generating a new url and minimal number of database queries.
+The goal of Lightning Link is to design a highly scalable URL shortener that does not have collisions when generating a new url and minimal number of database queries.
 The API servers sit behind a Load Balancer, as many API Servers can be booted as needed.
 Load balancing occurs in a round robin format.
 Analytic data is provided to the Creator of the short URL showing the Geo locations of visitors and total number of visits.

 ![layout image](layout2.png)